firebase/firebase-js-sdk/common/api-review/util.api.md

     put(key: KeyType, value: ValueType): PersistencePromise<void>;
     }

-// Warning: (ae-missing-release-tag) "SimpleDbTransaction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "SimpleDbTransaction" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export class SimpleDbTransaction {
     constructor(action: string, transaction: IDBTransaction, logDebug: (...args: string[]) => void);
     // (undocumented)